zhendrikse/tdd/README.md

 ## Credits

-Pictures in this course are legally taken from [pixabay.com](https://pixabay.com).
-Many of the original unadapted code katas can be found at [kata-log.rocks](https://kata-log.rocks/) and/or at [codingdojo.org](http://codingdojo.org/) and [katas](http://codingdojo.org/) contained therein.
+Pictures in this repo are legally taken from [pixabay.com](https://pixabay.com).
+Many of the original unadapted code katas can be found at [kata-log.rocks](https://kata-log.rocks/) and/or [codingdojo.org](http://codingdojo.org/) and [katas](http://codingdojo.org/) contained therein.
+Otherwise, links to the original source(s) and/or authors have been incorporated.